 - House watches for residents

-- The police department assists other agencies in the area with investigations, traffic enforcement, probation and parole, EMS and Fire department calls, among many other things.
+- The Sheriff Department assists other agencies in the area with investigations, traffic enforcement, probation and parole, EMS and Fire department calls, among many other things.

 - We also follow the resolutions and/or directives that may be deemed necessary or directed by City Council in emergencies that may required.